MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 Service workers are a key technology that help make PWAs fast and independent of network conditions.

-Service workers are specialized [Web Workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) that intercept network requests from your PWA and enable scenarios that were previously limited to native apps, including:
+A service workers is a specialized [web worker](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) that can intercept network requests from your PWA, and enables scenarios that were previously limited to native apps, including:

 *  Offline support.
 *  Advanced caching.